Battle of Segale: Background

-The nobility of Ethiopia had grown uneasy with the rule of Lij Iyasu.
-At last, when Iyasu failed to observe the important religious holiday of Meskel in the capital Addis Ababa, instead he remained in the predominantly Muslim city of Harar, they decided to strike.
+The nobility of Ethiopia had grown discontent with the rule of Lij Iyasu.
+After Iyasu failed to observe the important religious holiday of Meskel in the capital Addis Ababa and instead remained in the predominantly Muslim city of Harar, the nobility decided to strike.
 A number of nobles met 17 days later on 27 September, and convinced Abuna Mattewos to excommunicate Iyasu on the accusation that he converted to Islam, then announced on the steps of the Palace that Iyasu had been deposed in favor of Zewditu.

-The plotters had sent orders to Harar that Iyasu would be arrested, which went astray.
+The plotters had sent orders to Harar that Iyasu was to be arrested, which could not be carried out.
 Sources dispute exactly what Lij Iyasu's did next.
-Bahru Zewde states that Iyasu started to march on Addis Ababa, but his advance was blocked at Mieso by 15,000 soldiers and he fled into the Afar desert.
+Bahru Zewde states that Iyasu started to march on Addis Ababa, but his advance was blocked at Mieso by 15,000 soldiers, and he fled into the Afar desert.
 Historian Harold G. Marcus, drawing on the reports filed by the European diplomats, states that instead Lij Iyasu had sent one force towards the capital under Dejazmach Gebre, and another, raised from loyal Afars and Somalis, to secure Dire Dawa; the Dejazmach went over to the opposing army and the Afars and Somalis deserted before reaching the city, and Iyasu fled with his bodyguard to Jijiga.
 Aleqa Gebre Igziabiher Elyas's narrative supports Marcus in that Iyasu fled to the desert where his Afar supporters helped him.
 In either case, Harar failed him as a base of support and he took refuge in the desert.